isomerpages/govtech-stp/_travellers-from-australia/00c-atp-faq.md

 ---
 title: Frequently Asked Questions
 permalink: /australia/atp/faq
-third_nav_title: Air Travel Pass
 ---

 ### **Air Travel Pass (ATP)**

 #### 1. What is an ATP?

-An ATP allows visitors<sup>1</sup> travelling from Australia (excluding Victoria State) to seek entry into Singapore.
+An ATP allows visitors<sup>1</sup> travelling from Australia to seek entry into Singapore.

 The ATP comes with conditions of travel that the applicant must comply with.

 #### 2. When can visitors start applying for an ATP?

-Visitors can apply for an ATP from 1 October 2020, 1200hrs, Singapore time (GMT +8), for entry into Singapore from 8 October 2020, 0001hrs.
+Visitors travelling from Australia (excluding Victoria State) can apply for an ATP from 1 October 2020, 1200hrs, Singapore time (GMT +8), for entry into Singapore from 8 October 2020, 0001hrs.

+Visitors travelling from Australia (Victoria State) can apply for an ATP from 30 October 2020, 1200hrs, Singapore time (GMT +8), for entry into Singapore from 6 November 2020, 0001hrs.

 #### 3. How can visitors apply for an ATP?